chika-games/RPG-Maker-Specifications/lmt.md

 ## LMT File Structure
 This section details the overall structure of an LMT file.

 LMT files can be viewed as having a tag-based structure similar to SWF files.
+This allows easier traversal of LMT files as unwanted tags can easily be skipped using their size field.
 See [Tags](tags) for a list of all relevant tags.

 | Field | Type | Description |
 | --- | --- | --- |